zappascout/devil_notes-sources/docs/notes_13_devil.md

 ==the FAA had grown cozy with Boeing==:
-For an early summary of the issues around the two 737 Max crashes, see *The New York Times*, "[After a Lion Air 737 Max Crashed in October, Questions About the Plane Arose][aft]," Feb, 3, 2019. for a careful and highly readable perspective on this see *The New Yorker*, "[The Case Against Boeing][the]," by Alec MacGillis, November 11, 2019.
+For an early summary of the issues around the two 737 Max crashes, see *The New York Times*, "[After a Lion Air 737 Max Crashed in October, Questions About the Plane Arose][aft]," Feb, 3, 2019.
+For a careful and highly readable perspective on this see *The New Yorker*, "[The Case Against Boeing][the]," by Alec MacGillis, November 11, 2019.
 [aft]:https://www.nytimes.com/2019/02/03/world/asia/lion-air-plane-crash-pilots.html